saffiya/golden_health/README.md

 <h4>Returning Visitor Goals:</h4>
 <ul>
     <li>As a returning visitor, I want to be able to see what i have purchased in the past</li>
-    <li>As a returning visitor, I want to be able to see what i have purchased in the past </li>
     <li>As a returning visitor, I want to be able to reset my password if i have forgotten it </li>
     <li>As a returning visitor, I want to be able to update my delivery information</li>
 </ul>